 I find this one to be a much bigger pain in the butt.
 To find these links I’m using this tool.
 It’s a little old school but it does the job.
 It will find all broken links within your blog.
 Again – if you’ve been blogging for a while and have never done this you better hold on tight now – there will be a few bucketfuls of broken links.

 The pain with these is that you have to update them manually.
 They can be broken products links – this means finding alternative products, different suppliers – and ultimately you will be updating the blog post itself.
-It’s really worth doing this on a regular basis and even keep the track of products you’re mentioning via tools such as Shoptagr (read more here).
+It’s really worth doing this on a regular basis.
+Even keep the track of products you’re mentioning via tools such as Shoptagr (read more here).

 How to fix TYPE 3: